 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

-Rationale for Affirmation xx (rationale 1): The Working Group believes that it is important for New gTLD Program elements to be predictable for applicants and other interested parties.
-By establishing dispute resolution and challenge processes in advance, ICANN provides a greater degree of predictability.
-Therefore, the Working Group affirms Recommendation 12 from the 2007 policy, although to be consistent with Implementation Guidance provided in section xx Objections, the text has been modified to state that the details of these processes must be published in the Applicant Guidebook.

 Rationale for Recommendation 32.1: In the 2012 application round, there was no challenge/appeal mechanism specifically designed to address decisions made as part of the New gTLD Program.
 The Working Group considered that in some cases, parties used ICANN’s accountability mechanisms to challenge the outcome of formal objections decisions from the 2012 round, and that following two such instances, the New gTLD Program Committee (NGPC) adopted a Final Review Mechanism for a limited set of formal objections.
 The Working Group noted that the NGPC recommended further consideration of this issue in developing policy for subsequent rounds: ". . . the development of rules and processes for future rounds of the New gTLD Program (to be developed through the multi-stakeholder process) should explore whether a there is a need for a formal review process with respect to Expert Determinations."
 The Working Group believes that a targeted and limited challenge/appeals process is an appropriate and necessary element of the New gTLD Program going forward.
 Such a mechanism will ensure that applicants and other interested parties have fair, clear, and predictable means to address specific types of actions or inactions that are inconsistent with the Applicant Guidebook.